buptlishantao/xbob.paper.tpami2013/README.rst

 of this package, please send a message on the `Bob's mailing list
 <https://groups.google.com/forum/#!forum/bob-devel>`_.

-If you find a problem wrt. to this satelitte package, you can file a ticket on the `github issue tracker
+If you find a problem wrt. this satelitte package, you can file a ticket on the `github issue tracker
 <http://www.github.com/bioidiap/xbob.paper.tpami2013/issues>`_  of this
 satellite package.

-If you find a problem wrt. to the PLDA implementation, you can file a ticket on `Bob's issue tracker <http://www.github.com/idiap/bob/issues>`_ .
+If you find a problem wrt. the PLDA implementation, you can file a ticket on `Bob's issue tracker <http://www.github.com/idiap/bob/issues>`_ .

 Please follow `these guidelines